Regulatory Deadlines Are Approaching: OSHA’s Recordkeeping Rule and GHS Compliance Next Year

-Max Moore, owner and President of Oklahoma Steel and Wire and its affiliated companies, Southwestern Steel & Wire and Iowa Steel and Wire was a dedicated and enthusiastic leader, who was tragically killed in a plane crash in 2000.
+Nominations are now open for the 2015 Max Moore Entrepreneurial Spirit Award.
+Max Moore, owner and President of Oklahoma Steel and Wire and its affiliated companies, Southwestern Steel & Wire and Iowa Steel and Wire, was a dedicated and enthusiastic leader, who was tragically killed in a plane crash in 2000.
 Max was elected to the AWPA Board of Directors in 1990 and served in many leadership capacities throughout his tenure with the association.
 His enthusiasm for his business, family, employees and the community were evident in his daily life.
-An anonymous donation was given to commemorate Max and the verve with which he lived his life, which was used to establish the Max Moore Award fund.
-A $1000 cash award is given to the recipient’s charity of choice in his/her name and an engraved commemorative award is presented at the AWPA Annual Meeting.
-In addition, the AWPA displays a plaque to which the name of each successive recipient is added, annually.
-Nominees are drawn from among individuals who are employed with AWPA member companies.
-The first presentation was made in 2002.
 In describing Max and his lifestyle, his family has provided the criteria by which an individual is selected to receive this distinguished honor.
-When nominating someone, we ask that you describe the nominee’s qualities in three areas, Entrepreneurial Spirit in their business life, Leadership and Community Service.
-Nomination information is available on the AWPA Members Home Page.
+When soliciting nominations, we ask that you describe the nominee’s qualities in three areas: Entrepreneurial Spirit in their business life, Leadership, and Community Service.
+Nominees are drawn from among individuals who are with AWPA member companies.
+A description of the award and the nomination form are available on the AWPA Members Homepage.

 Save the Date –2015 Annual Meeting, February 25-27 in Tucson, AZ